Updated August 13, 2020

 While many housing counseling agencies have transitioned to virtual and telephone counseling in accordance with “social distancing” guidelines, these agencies are still available to help guide you through your housing questions.
 You can locate a housing counseling agency in your area by clicking here.

 For Housing Counseling Agencies

 Housing Counseling Agencies should take the necessary precautions to protect their staff as well as their clients to prevent the spread of this virus.
-Many agencies have shifted to remote working for staff and are now offering virtual and telephone counseling in order to continue to meet the needs of clients.
+Many agencies have shifted to remote working for staff and are now offering virtual and telephone counseling and group education in order to continue to meet the needs of clients.
 There are a number of free video conferencing websites that you may find helpful and that may make this adjustment more manageable.

 We recognize that this is a new space for many agencies and guidance is needed to avoid disruption of services.
 If your organization is having challenges providing housing counseling services due to the transition to remote work (i.e. technology, unable to connect with clients), email firstname.lastname@example.org and contact your Regional Coordinator for guidance.
 HCN will connect you to local housing counseling agencies who may be able to assist with common needs.
 If there are additional questions or guidance that your agency needs, email email@example.com and we will follow up with you.

 - Continuity of Operations Plan